 What sort of information are you looking for?

 You are in the best position to help us understand the skills needs of the industry, occupation or region you represent.
-We are primarily looking for information on where employers are having difficulty filling positions.
+We are primarily looking for information on where employers are having difficulty filling positions and the likely future demand for occupations.
 However, if there is something important that we need to know about an occupation when we undertake the consultation process, please tell us.
 We are particularly interested in finding new sources of reliable labour market data.

 The NSC complies with all relevant provisions of the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles contained in the Privacy Act.
 The NSC sits with the Department of Education, Skills and Employment.
 The department’s privacy page can be found at: https://www.dese.gov.au/privacy and includes key information regarding how we handle your personal information.
 If you have any questions about the confidentiality of your information and data collected in this process, please email at Privacy@skillscommission.gov.au or call +61 2 2649 0393.